 Key Stage 3

 In the first Art rotation of Year 7, students will develop a working understanding of portraiture by exploring a range of artists.
 Connections between mood and colour will be investigated using photography.
 Pupils will develop printmaking and painting skills, including watercolour, ink and wash, and acrylic painting.
 In the second rotation of studying Art, students will be developing an understanding of Architecture and the Built Environment as they explore a range of artists and materials.
 They will design building models using a range of drawing and recording techniques, and will refine their designs before students create building models from clay and card.
-They will be introduced to photography and animation techniques.
 All 2D and 3D students will be exposed to a broader range of Artists, Designers and Architects in their Art History sessions.

 Key Stage 4